Visa policy of São Tomé and Príncipe

 Visitors to São Tomé and Príncipe must obtain a visa online or from one of the diplomatic missions of São Tomé and Príncipe prior to arrival unless they come from one of the visa exempt countries.

 Visa policy map

-Visa policy
+Visa exemption

-Citizens of the following 55 countries can visit São Tomé and Príncipe without a visa for up to 15 days:
+Citizens of the following countries can visit São Tomé and Príncipe without a visa for up to 15 days.

 Holders of diplomatic or service passports and passports for public affairs of China do not require a visa for 30 days.